IntEL4CoRo/ease_fall_school_2022/README.md

 Depending on your system, your choice may be limited. but we got you covered.
 These are the options we offer:

-* Option 1: Docker image: Linux native (tested with Debian on Intel and AMD CPU)
+* Option 1: Docker image -- Linux native (tested with Debian on Intel and AMD CPU)
-* Option 2: WSL2 image tar-ball: Windows + WSL2 + VcXsrv (tested with Win10)
+* Option 2: WSL2 tar-ball import with pre-installed Docker -- Windows + WSL2 + VcXsrv (tested with Win10)
-* Option 3: VirtualBox image: fallback for any OS whatsoever
+* Option 3: VirtualBox image -- fallback for any OS whatsoever

 ## Update the lecture's content